 - Copy of the ID card or passport of the agent opening the account (if applicable)

-- Original agreement between the overseas entity and domestic related parties to justify the opening of the account (could be a trade contract, service agreement, etc.)
+- The original agreement between the overseas entity and domestic-related parties to justify the opening of the account (could be a trade contract, service agreement, etc.)

 - Chinese and English versions of the company’s articles of association